vuiseng9/nn_pruning/reproduce-eval/readme.md

 ## Objectives
 This branch (reproduce-eval) aims to provide a step-by-step guide to reproduce a few results published in the paper.
-We used a specific transformers branching from v4.10.3 (only minor changes for better utility).

 ### Setup